A children's book for grown-ups by Jon Evans

 Who are you, and why should I read your book?

 I have a whole web site to answer that first question, but briefly: I'm an award-winning, internationally successful novelist, and also an ex-techie, adventure traveller, and occasional journalist.
-As for the book - well, I happen to think it's quite good.
+As for the book - well, many people seem to think it's quite good.
 And, heck, it's free.

 Why are you doing this?